Management Respect for Human Rights(Under review)

 In anticipation of Human Rights Week in December each year, the Group encourages employees to submit diversity and human rights slogans.
 In this way, the Group is working to enhance human rights awareness.

-The award-wining slogan will be used at various MTPC Group-organized events.
+The award-wining slogan will be used at various events organized by the Group.

 -